Effective Date Mar 1, 2017

 If an employee believes he/she has been the victim of retaliation for reporting suspected dishonest and/or fraudulent activity, a retaliation complaint may be filed in writing with the Director of Human Resources.
 A retaliation claim must be filed within 45 days of the employee's discovery of the action.
 If there is more than one instance of alleged retaliation, the complaint must be filed within 45 days of the employee's discovery of the most recent alleged action.

-- If the Associate Vice President of Human Resources determines that retaliation has occurred, the Associate Vice President of Human Resources will assure that appropriate remedial action is taken with respect to the employee against whom retaliation has occurred and that appropriate disciplinary action is taken against the employee(s) found to have retaliated.
+- If the Vice President of Human Resources determines that retaliation has occurred, the Vice President of Human Resources will assure that appropriate remedial action is taken with respect to the employee against whom retaliation has occurred and that appropriate disciplinary action is taken against the employee(s) found to have retaliated.

 Whistleblower Protection Act of 2007 (WPA)